 Those who want to reach Manarola by train can do so with the Genoa-La Spezia line.
 The train is undoubtedly the most recommended way.
 There are trains approximately every 20 minutes.
 Once you arrive at the station, go through the short tunnel that leads right to the center of the Borgo.

 If you want to reach Manarola by car you have to take the coastal road of the Cinque Terre that unites Monterosso in Riomaggiore following the signs for the town.

 Reaching the Borgo by boat is also a very fun and suggestive option during the summer.
-The boats that connect the Cinque Terre, active from 1 April to 1 November, depart from La Spezia, Portovenere, Levanto and Portofino .
+Boats connecting the Cinque Terre, operating from April 1 to November 1, depart from La Spezia, Portovenere, Levanto and Portofino.